 You’re not doing enough?
 For what?
 To make something of yourself?

 Perhaps the voice has a more noble spin.
 It tells you you aren’t doing enough to help others, to fix the problems in society, to shine your light in this world.

-Well guess what?
+Well, guess what?
 A light doesn’t have to try really hard to be bright.
 It just is.
 And you are, too.
 Stop believing that lying voice, and simply be yourself.
+The version of yourself that is well-rested, kind (to yourself and others), and connected to God.
 That’s what the world needs.